baetyl/baetyl/doc/us-en/setup/Build-OpenEdge-from-Source.md

 ### Install Docker

-> The official Dockerfile is offered for multi-stage builds.
+> + The official Dockerfile is offered for multi-stage builds.
 If you need to build the relevant image yourself, The version of docker you installed should be above 17.05.
++ According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of docker version < 18.09.2 has some security implications.
+It is recommended to install/update the Docker version to 18.09.
+2 and above.

 Can be installed by the following command(Suitable for linux-like systems, [Supported Platforms](./Support-platforms.md)):